AdamElsbury/patternlibrary/DOCUMENTATION.md

 To summarise, the main benefits for using a pattern library include:

 1. Pattern libraries allow developers and designers to reuse components built by someone else, speeding up development or design time.
-2. They provide a developer or designer to consolodate their assets for use in future projects.
+2. They provide a developer or designer to consolidate their assets for use in future projects.
 3. They allow a developer or designer to evidence their work, working process and documentation to coincide with their portfolio.
 4. They provide guidelines on usage which is extremely beneficial to newer members of the industry.
 5. They allow for design continuity on larger projects.